agude/agude.github.io/_posts/2018-04-07-matplotlib_blitting_supernova.md

 {% include video.html file=video_file %}

 It shows the amount of light (flux) the telescope saw as a function of the wavelength of light.
-The data was only taken every few days, so to make the animation smooth we will linearly interpolate the data.
-We will use the function `flux_from_day(day)`, which returns a numpy array of flux values for a specific day.
+The data was only sampled once every few days, so to make the animation smooth we will linearly interpolate the data.
+This is implemented by the function `flux_from_day(day)`, which returns a numpy array of flux values for a specific day.
 The details of how the function works can be found in the [notebook][notebook].

 ## Blitting